greenruby/alamano/README.md

 # Alamano

 A very manual dead simple static website generator in ruby.
+A la mano, in some latin language, means 'manually'.

 ## Installation